It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 (NWOBHM; you know, Iron Maiden

 ).
-In slightly more detail, thrash metal, also known as "thrash", features very fast guitar playing, often with a signature "chugging" sound, and very fast drumming.
-Seriously, the drumming is impossibly fast... unless you're an actual thrash metal drummer, in which case, it's not.
+In slightly more detail, thrash metal, also known as "thrash", features very fast, riff-heavy guitar playing, and equally fast drumming.
+Seriously, the overall musicianship is painfully fast... unless you're an actual thrash metal musician, in which case, it's not.

 Thrash metal began in the early eighties and was popularized mainly by the "Big Four" (Metallica